Re: Open Meeting Law’s application to school district advisory committees and governing board communications

 1. 2x2x1 Meetings

 The opinion you prepared for SUSD also addresses the use of “2x2x1 meetings.”
-This term refers to the District’s practice of holding three separate meetings with the five governing board members to allow the superintendent to present them with information in advance of a public meeting.
+This term refers to the District’s practice of holding three separate meetings with the five governing

 As you note, this Office previously concluded that SUSD’s use of such meetings violated the Open Meeting Law.
 The Office’s disposition notes that the 2x2x1 model utilized by SUSD risks improperly “splintering the quorum” by permitting “separate or serial discussions with a majority of the public body members.”
 See Ariz.
 Att’y Gen. Agency Handbook § 7.5.2. (“Public officials may not circumvent public discussion by splintering the quorum and having separate or serial discussions with a majority of the public body members.”).
-We explained,

 The opinion you have submitted questions the correctness of this disposition because it “does not account for the requirement that each potential violation be examined on a case-by-case basis.”
 We respectfully disagree with that characterization of the prior disposition and wish to make clear here that a case-by-case evaluation is required.
 In its prior disposition, the Office did not conclude that all 2x2x1 meetings (or similar meeting structures involving a subset of board members) are per se prohibited by the Open Meeting Law.
-Rather, the Office examined the particular circumstances of SUSD’s practice and concluded that this specific practice did not comply with the Open Meeting Law.
+Rather, the Office examined the particular circumstances of SUSD’s practice and concluded that this specific practice, in this specific instance, did not comply with the Open Meeting Law.
 We reaffirm that position here and find that whether a particular meeting format violates the Open Meeting Law will depend upon the particular circumstances.

 We recognize that SUSD and other boards may sometimes benefit from having information presented to board members in a 2x2x1 (or similar) format.
 And we recognize that merely providing information to board members in that format will not always run afoul of the Open Meeting Law.
 After all, board members are not prohibited from gathering information independently outside of a public meeting, nor are they prohibited from discussing matters with another board member so long as the discussion does not directly or indirectly involve a quorum of board members.
 See Ariz.
 Att’y Gen. Agency Handbook §§ 7.5.1, 7.5.2, 7.5.3.
-The SUSD practice we evaluated, however, went beyond merely providing information to board members and, importantly, was discussed in a public meeting as a means to avoid having additional or more lengthy public meetings of the entire board.
-In the relevant SUSD 2x2x1 meetings, SUSD board members asked questions, received answers, and thus engaged in a dialogue with the presenter that aided their deliberative process.
-And this practice was repeated with every member of the board with the express intent of decreasing board deliberation at the public meeting.
-That practice (under those unique facts) violated the Open Meeting Law, which must be construed “in favor of open and public meetings.”
-A.R.S. § 38-431.09(A); see also Ariz.
-Att’y Gen. Op.
-I96-012 (finding that lengthy information-gathering meetings that explore the operation of the district’s programs cannot be held in executive session under the guise of a personnel evaluation).
+Furthermore, there are fewer concerns about splintering the quorum or inadvertently preventing public observation of board deliberations if the information presented is not about a matter on which the board is planning to take legal action.

 Conclusion

 We agree with the submitted opinions’ conclusions regarding school district advisory committees, subject to the points of clarification made above.
-We revise the submitted opinions on the subject of 2x2x1 meetings to clarify that although a meeting at which information is provided to less than a quorum of board members is not a per se violation of the Open Meeting Law, the practice should be used carefully to avoid Open Meeting Law violations and to preserve public confidence.
+We revise the submitted opinions on the subject of 2x2x1 meetings to clarify that although a meeting at which information is provided to less than a quorum of board members is not a per se violation of the Open Meeting Law, the practice should be used carefully to avoid Open Meeting Law violations and to preserve public confidence

 Kris Mayes